Science

 Nutritionists, particularly bureaucrats, indicate that eating some sort of balanced nutrition is as good as nutrition gets and supplements are only needed where deficiencies are noticed.
 That type of nutrition is far from optimum.

-Optimum nutrition is never totally achievable, but improvements can easily be made.
+Optimum nutrition is never totally achievable, but improvements can be made.
 So the attempt here is to describe elements of the process that are involved in optimizing nutrition in a theoretical way.

 Evolution physiology is important in evaluating nutrition.
 I refer to myself as an evolution physiologist.
 I study species which are extreme examples of evolution.
 They show how evolution extends back in time.